Acts 1 - John Karmelich

 them in an overthrow of Rome.
 Jesus was rejected because He refused to take on that

-role of Messiah at that time.
-But the combination of the sky darkening during the
+role of Messiah, at that time.
+But with the combination of the sky darkening during

-crucifixion plus the veil of the temple being torn (Luke 23:45).
+the crucifixion and the veil of the temple being torn (Luke 23:45), there must

 16.

-quoting Psalms to show the fall of Judas was predicted, and that another is
+was quoting Psalms to show the fall of Judas was predicted, and that another

 let there be no one to dwell in it,' (quoting Psalm